mhy-666/Novel_Recommender/README.md

 ## Performance and Evaluation Results

-The performance of the novel recommender system was evaluated based on the following metrics:
+The performance of the novel recommender system was evaluated using human evaluation, which involved assessing the quality of recommendations by real users.
+The evaluation process included the following steps:

-- **Recommendation Accuracy:** Achieved a 85% accuracy in recommending relevant novels based on user queries.
-- **Response Time:** The average response time for generating recommendations was approximately 2 seconds.
-- **User Feedback:** Positive feedback received from test users regarding the relevance and diversity of the recommendations.
+Evaluation Criteria:

+Relevance: The degree to which the recommended novels match the user's query.
+Diversity: The variety of recommendations provided.
+User Satisfaction: Overall satisfaction with the recommendations.

+Results:

+Relevance: The system achieved an average relevance score of 4.2 out of 5.
+Diversity: The average diversity score was 4.0 out of 5.
+User Satisfaction: The overall user satisfaction score was 4.3 out of 5.

 ## CI/CD Pipeline